Get a free, no obligation personal loan quote with rates as low as 9.90%

 Divorce

-The ex-spouse who is exiting the deal will be given their share of the property value, after which the remaining person will own the home entirely and be obligated to make all the mortgage payments going forward.
+The ex-spouse who is exiting the deal will be given their share of the property value in cash.
+The remaining person on title will own the home entirely and be obligated to make all the mortgage payments going forward.

 Co-Owner Disagreements

-If you have more than one person on the title of a property and there is a disagreement among you on how to use or manage the property, you may want to remove yourself or the other owner from the deed.
+If there is a disagreement among co-owners on how to use or manage the property, you may want to remove yourself or the other owner from the deed.

 Death Of An Owner